Yud/simple_sign_in/README.md

 simple_sign_in adds [super simple authentication](http://railscasts.com/episodes/21-super-simple-authentication) to your Ruby on Rails app.

 I've created it after I found myself rewriting basic authentication from scratch whenever I needed to show an early stage project to someone or during staging environment setup.
+It is meant to be used as a temporary quick fix, which can be applied easily and removed later.

-**TL;DR This gem is not meant to be used in production.
+**TL;DR: This gem is not meant to be used in production.
 Use it during early stages of development or in staging env.**

 ## Installation